fantauzzi/CarND-Advanced-Lane-Lines/README.md

 Method `ImageProcessing.overlay_lanes_in_perspective()` paints an overlay of the lane on the (undistorted) camera image, and returns the result.
 It draws a polygon with `cv2.fillPoly()` on a bird-eye view, and then transforms it to the camera perspective using the inverse of the transformation matrix previously used to go to the bird-eye view.

 Image below is an example of the frame as produced for the output video.
-On top it reports a progressive frame counter, the curvature radius (a negative number indicates that the center of curvature is to the left), the lane width and the distance of the car from the center of the lane (a negative number indicates the car is to the left of the lane center).
+On top it reports a progressive frame counter, the lane curvature radius (a negative number indicates that the center of curvature is to the left), the lane width and the distance of the car from the center of the lane (a negative number indicates the car is to the left of the lane center).

 ![alt text][image9]

+Lane curvature radius is computed as the average between the curvatur radii of the two lane lines.

 ---